Cash Cowboys (2017 TV series)

 Cash Cowboys is a reality show that premiered on Saturday, November 4 on Pop, produced by Associated Television International.

-The show features the Huwas, a Colorado-based family of farmers, modern cowboys, and entrepreneurs.
-The Huwas are a busy family with numerous hobbies they enjoy together while also managing various family businesses, including a large land reclamation company that reclaims land destroyed by natural disasters.
-With a heritage of farming, the Huwas have developed a unique set of skills for reclaiming and preserving America's land.
+The show features the Huwas, a Colorado-based family of farmers, cowboys, and entrepreneurs.
+The family manages various businesses, including a land reclamation company that reclaims land destroyed by natural disasters.
+With a heritage of farming, the Huwas have developed skills for reclaiming and preserving land.